🇿🇼 Zimbabwe Squad for ICC Men’s T20 World Cup 2026 – Full Team List & Key Players

 Team Strengths & Key Analysis

-1. Experienced Leadership: Raza’s captaincy, combined with his all-round ability, is Zimbabwe’s key asset.
+Experienced Leadership: Raza’s captaincy, combined with his all-round impact, gives Zimbabwe direction and belief on the biggest stage.

 Zimbabwe’s Road to Glory